This article originally appeared on VICE UK.

-The official goal is agreeing how to tackle climate change in a fair way: those that historically polluted the most pay and do the most.
+The official goal is agreeing how to tackle climate change in a fair way: Those that historically polluted the most pay and do the most.
 But in reality, those that got rich polluting are not so keen on stopping, let alone paying.
-Domestic dirty energy corporations – the Shells, BPs, Chevrons, Exxons of this world – are definitely not keen.
+Domestic dirty energy corporations—the Shells, BPs, Chevrons, and Exxons of this world—are definitely not keen.
 For the past two decades, as emissions keep rising, their political interference has been the elephant in the room.
 The UN climate talks are just the tip of the iceberg in terms of corporate influence, but what a tip they are.

-I arrive in Katowice the day before COP24 started, touching down into a world of grey bleakness.
-Walking down the metal steps, I look at the truck refuelling the plane, and the logo on its side.
-“Orlen” – one of the COP24 sponsors.
-Orlen is the largest petrol retailer in the country, supplying Katowice and ten other airports in Poland.
-But at least it planted 568 tress and 158 shrubs in 2017 (it counted them all!) among other Corporate Social Responsibility initiatives.
-It puts the irony of flying to a climate conference into perspective – individual lifestyle choices are not going to sort this out.
+I arrive in Katowice the day before COP24 started, touching down into a world of gray bleakness.
+Walking down the metal steps, I look at the truck refueling the plane, and the logo on its side.
+“Orlen”—one of the COP24 sponsors.
+Orlen is the largest gas retailer in the country, supplying Katowice and ten other airports in Poland.
+But at least it planted 568 trees and 158 shrubs in 2017 (it counted them all!) among other Corporate Social Responsibility initiatives.
+It puts the irony of flying to a climate conference into perspective—individual lifestyle choices are not going to sort this out.

 Getting into Katowice, the air is grim.
-The greyness is not just winter.
+The grayness is not just winter.
 Southern Poland has the worst smog in the EU, and Katowice is surrounded by coal mines and power plants.
-It hurts to breath deeply, but according to a local resident, it’s much better than 25 years ago.
+It hurts to breathe deeply, but according to a local resident, it’s much better than it was 25 years ago.
 God have mercy on the local residents of 25 years ago.
-I have a phone conversation with a Polish journalist who signs off with an unnerving, “good luck and take care of your lungs, it’s dangerous”.
+I have a phone conversation with a Polish journalist who signs off with an unnerving, “good luck and take care of your lungs, it’s dangerous.”

 A further snoop through the labyrinthine COP24 reveals what appears to be a bit of a business zone.
-A massive billboard shows off the “United Nation Climate Change Partners of COP24”, with the logos of Facebook, Google, IKEA, Visa and some others.
-By merely “partnering”, these companies give themselves a bit of distance from the official sponsors.
+A massive billboard shows off the “United Nation Climate Change Partners of COP24,” with the logos from Facebook, Google, IKEA, Visa, and some others.
+By merely “partnering,” these companies give themselves a bit of distance from the official sponsors.

-With the pavilions fully operational, their true purpose becomes apparent: they’re there to promote domestic industries.
+With the pavilions fully operational, their true purpose becomes apparent: They’re there to promote domestic industries.
 It’s a trade fair in the middle of the climate talks.
-Poland excels – the Katowice pavilion is made of coal.
+Poland excels—the Katowice pavilion is made of coal.
 Literally.
 Walls of it.
 And on the shelves, soap.
 Made of coal.
-For years industry has been claiming that coal can be clean.
+For years the industry has been claiming that coal can be clean.
 What’s cleaner than soap?
 Job done.